uugengiven/man-bid/md/week02/outcomes.md

 ### Basic Network Security and Firewalls
  * Define a firewall and its usage
- * Explain the difference between an allow and deny rule
+ * Explain the difference between allow and deny rules
- * Create rules to allow and deny specific Ports
+ * Create rules to allow and deny specific ports
- * Define a port translation rules
+ * Define port translation rules